khuck/SC15_APEX_tutorial/README.md

 ## Compiling the exercises for the Edison CNL nodes:

-To build the exercises for the Edison CNL nodes, load the appropriate module and then run the configuration script:
+To build the exercises for the Edison CNL nodes, log on to Edison, set up the environment (as described above) load the appropriate module and then run the configuration script:

 ```
+source /usr/share/Modules/init/bash
+source /project/projectdirs/training/SC15/HPX-SC15/hpx_install/env.sh
 # if no HPX module loaded:
 module load hpx/0.9.11-release
 # if HPX module already loaded: